-In this blog, I want to focus on motivation, engagement, and retention in the financial industry.
+In this blog, I want to focus on motivation, engagement, and retention.
 To understand how to deal with these issues, the self-determination theory by Ryan & Deci (1985) is an interesting starting point.

-Until 2008 the financial sector could boast job stability and an above-market average reward & compensation offering.
-Today, stability is no longer guaranteed and the notion that financial reward is a poor motivator is widespread.
+Today, no organization can guarantee stability and the notion that financial reward is a poor motivator is widespread.
 So intrinsic motivation seems to be the way to go.
-But what do we know about intrinsic motivation and how can these insights be of use for the financial industry?
+But what do we know about intrinsic motivation and how can these insights be of use?

 Ryan & Deci have shown that intrinsic motivation is more sustainable than extrinsic motivation and have deduced three distinct aspects of intrinsic motivation: Autonomy, Mastery, and Connectedness.

 Autonomy: people seek to be the causal agent of what happens to them in their (professional) life.
 Throughout the previous century, we have standardized and streamlined work: reducing autonomy, rather than increasing it.
 How autonomy is related to well-being and engagement is explained by Karasek (1979).
 Take away for the financial industry: Take a critical look at job design in the back offices where Taylorism still rules and look for ways to increase autonomy.

 Mastery: people seek to control the outcome of what they do and experience mastery.
 This implies that people have an innate need for learning and development.
 What it is exactly they want to experience mastery in, is unique for every individual.
 Take away for the financial industry: it’s not one size fits all.
 Standardization of jobs in formal job descriptions limits development opportunities.
 Allow job crafting and let people customize their jobs for optimal motivation and performance.